 Although pen lights, stop watches, and audio recorders are available in the clinicians' room for use by students, each student is responsible for acquiring these tools of the trade for use in diagnostics and therapy.
-It is not possible to guarantee the availability and working condition of materials borrowed from the clinician's room.
+It is not possible to guarantee the availability and working condition of materials borrowed from the clinician's room, given the amount of use and fragility of these tools.